jlevere/obsidian-mcp-plugin/README.md

 +New line of text
 ```

-This simplified diff system is borrowed heavily from Aider, you can read more about their work [here](https://aider.chat/2023/12/21/unified-diffs.html)
+This simplified diff system is inspired by Aider's simplified diff format, you can read more about their work [here](https://aider.chat/2023/12/21/unified-diffs.html)

 #### `obsidian-mcp-rollback-edit`